The Middle Kingdom of Egypt

 Among such landmarks, one of the most enigmatic was the Labyrinth of Amenemhat III at Hawara, near the Fayoum Oasis.
 This imperial structure, which was described by ancient writers like Herodotus, had several rooms and actual passageways that astounded the guests.
 For the people on Egypt Tours, the attractions involving the Fayoum region give them an insight into the engineering advancements made by the Middle Kingdom people.
 This area offers several natural attractions and is capable of attracting many history lovers.

-Trade and Diplomacy during The Middle Kingdom
+Trade and Economy in the Middle Kingdom

 The Middle Kingdom was an era of economic prosperity accorded by business and politics.
 The grand trade relationships were developed with the neighboring kingdoms; necessary materials were imported from Lebanon, gold and ivory from Nubian, and Lapis lazuli from Afghanistan.
 Even these trade exchanges benefited Egypt from the economic front and, at the same time, promoted cultural exchange that impacted art and technology.